LaswitchTech/coreDB/TASKS.md

 - [ ] Need a modal component in the Builder
 - [ ] Need email notifications to notifications
 - [ ] Need to dedicate a class to languages management
-- [ ] Need a CRUD
+- [ ] Need a basic CRUD for all tables
   - [ ] Need a Create Form
   - [X] Need a Read Listing
   - [ ] Need a Read Details
   - [ ] Need an Update From
   - [ ] Need a delete confirmation
+- [ ] Need to add 2-factor authentication

 ## Extras
-- [ ] Need to build a basic CRUD for all tables
-- [ ] Need a details view for all records
-- [ ] Need to add 2-factor authentication
 - [ ] Need to create new ticket from emails
 - [ ] Need support for ticket reply from emails
 - [ ] Need a ticket list with some filters for ticket status and priority